RedPitaya/RedPitaya/doc/developerGuide/software/genVolt.rst

 Generating voltage
 ##################

-..
-TODO  reference Reading analog voltage from slow inputs

-Take Reading analog voltage from slow inputs example as a basic application for this example, because it is the simplest way to check generating voltage using one device.
+Take Reading analog voltage from slow inputs :ref:`example <ReadAVSI>` as a basic application for this example, because it is the simplest way to check generating voltage using one device.
 In this program we will set frequency, amplitude and waveform of generating signal.